collapsed-stacks/startups/questions/8274/when-you-are-doing-breakeven-analysis-do-you-include-vat.md

 - posted by: [Mruf](https://stackexchange.com/users/3246202/mruf) on 2016-01-07
 - score: 1

-<p>Accounting has nothing to do with break even analysis (BEA).
-Therefore VAT has NO influence on BEA.</p>
+Accounting has nothing to do with break even analysis (BEA).
+Therefore VAT has NO influence on BEA.

-<p>Lets say you your own price for your product is 1000€/a, the tax rate is 20%, so you collect 1200€/a.
-You also invested 4000€ to start your venture and you will have costs of 600€/a.</p>
+Lets say you your own price for your product is 1000€/a, the tax rate is 20%, so you collect 1200€/a.
+You also invested 4000€ to start your venture and you will have costs of 600€/a.

-<p>VAT is collected by your startup and transferred to treasury (I hope that is the right term and usage) within a certain time frame.
-So your earnings per year are increased by 200€ and reduced by 200€ again.</p>
+VAT is collected by your startup and transferred to treasury (I hope that is the right term and usage) within a certain time frame.
+So your earnings per year are increased by 200€ and reduced by 200€ again.

-<p>The BEA shows a time span, in which you have more money <strong>earned</strong> then spend for your venture.
-So only the earnings influence BEA.</p>
+The BEA shows a time span, in which you have more money **earned** then spend for your venture.
+So only the earnings influence BEA.

-<p>Also there is a difference.
+Also there is a difference.
 VAT collection and calculation is a task/number which represents the past, while Break Even Analysis is a tool to predict the future.
 You try to keep prediction tools simple.
-Mostly they don't display reality, but they make different approaches comparable!</p>
+Mostly they don't display reality, but they make different approaches comparable!

-<p>Let's do our simple example without VAT: (BEP = Break Even Point)</p>
+Let's do our simple example without VAT: (BEP = Break Even Point)

-<p>0 = -4000 + (1000 - 600) * BEP</p>
+0 = -4000 + (1000 - 600) * BEP

-<p>BEP = 10</p>
+BEP = 10

-<p>Now with VAT:</p>
+Now with VAT:

-<p>0 = -4000 + (1200 - 600) * BEP - (1000 * 0,2) * BEP</p>
+0 = -4000 + (1200 - 600) * BEP - (1000 * 0,2) * BEP

-<p>BEP = 10</p>
+BEP = 10

-<p>(Please be careful, this could be extended to any complexity and is not true for every case, example: interest business like banking or investment groups.
-But i hope you get the point)</p>
+(Please be careful, this could be extended to any complexity and is not true for every case, example: interest business like banking or investment groups.
+But i hope you get the point)